prologic/promdevstack/README.md

   - Stack config files are stored in `./configs` directory.
 Run `make reload` after editing.
   - The `./docker` directory contains files and scripts for building the docker images.
 You do not need to edit these.
+  - The `./scripts` directory contains scripts used by `make foo` commands.
+They are not inteded to be run directly.
   - Run `make help` to get started.